L.O.V.E.: Social Justice Immersion Experiences

 • Plan a post-trip project with your team to help engage the campus community with the city and justice issues you learned about.

-• The cost to participate will be $1,200 and includes all meals, lodging, travel & activities.
-There will be opportunities for both group & individual fundraising efforts to help offset the cost.
+• The cost to participate will be $1,000 and includes all meals, lodging, travel & activities.
+There will be opportunities for both group & individual fundraising efforts to help offset the cost by at least $200.
+The probable cost will be $800 or less depending upon your level of participation in the fundraising efforts.
 If you have any questions or concerns about trip finances please email love@manhattan.edu

-Requirements for student participants in LOVE Dominican Republic:
+Requirements for student participants in LOVE Blackfeet, Montana:

 • Applicant must be a Manhattan College student in good academic and judicial standing with the college and good financial standing with the LOVE program.